Women's Bank: Origin

-The idea for Women's Bank was born in January 2007, when a group of influential Finnish women went on a trip to Liberia.
+Women's Bank was founded in 2007, when a group of influential Finnish women went on a trip to Liberia.
 They had been invited in the war-torn West African country by the Finnish NGO Finn Church Aid.
 Moved by the condition of women in Liberia, the founders of Women's Bank set out to establish a 'women-to-women' framework.
 Funds raised by voluntary work would benefit women in developing countries, providing necessary assistance, training and capital to earn their own livelihood.

 Focus on women

 The project's focus on women is based on the specific, and quite often underprivileged condition of women globally.

 Women and girls are an untapped resource for development in developing countries.
 According to Women's Bank and numerous voices in the field, improving the status and the livelihood of women is the single most important way of eradicating poverty and improving the standard of living, benefitting not only individuals or families, but whole communities.

 Some Women's Bank projects have specific roles for men, they are also included in other facets of the network.
 Women are in the foreground of Women's Bank however, in an attempt to extend the independence and status enjoyed by many of their Finnish counterparts.